 In March 2020, the FASB issued ASU No. 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting that provides optional expedients for a limited period of time for accounting for contracts, hedging relationships, and other transactions affected by the London Interbank Offered Rate (LIBOR) or other reference rates expected to be discontinued.
 These optional expedients can be applied from March 2020 through December 31, 2022.
 In December 2022, the FASB issued ASU No. 2022-06 Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848 which deferred the sunset date of Topic 848 from December 31, 2022 to December 31, 2024.
-Arrangements that were entered into during the year ended November 30, 2022, including our new revolving credit facility expiring in July 2023, fixed to variable interest rate swaps expiring in April 2030, and cross-currency interest rate swaps expiring in April 2030, no longer use LIBOR as a reference rate.
-LIBOR continues to be the reference rate for our variable rate debt, including our revolving credit facility expiring in July 2026, interest rate swaps expiring in November 2025 and August 2027, and the cross-currency interest rate swaps expiring in August 2027.
-The phase out of LIBOR reference rates will occur at different dates and began on January 1, 2022.
-Our adoption of this new standard occurred during the year ended November 30, 2022, in conjunction with the first phase-out of a LIBOR reference rate.
-There was no material impact to our consolidated financial statements, nor do we expect the adoption of this standard to have a material impact on our consolidated financial statements during the LIBOR transition period.
+The phase out of LIBOR reference rates occurred at different times and began on January 1, 2022.
+During 2022 and 2023, we amended our interest rate swaps expiring in November 2025 and August 2027, the cross-currency interest rate swap expiring in August 2027, and our five-year revolving credit facility expiring in July 2026 to no longer use LIBOR.
+Our adoption of this standard was completed during 2023.
+There was no material impact to our consolidated financial statements associated with adopting this new standard.